toolleeo/cli-apps/README.md

 * [asciit](https://github.com/Q1CHENL/asciit) - A more compact and intuitive ASCII table in your terminal: an alternative to "man 7 ascii" and "ascii".
 * [carapace](https://github.com/rsteube/carapace-bin) - Carapace provides argument completion for multiple CLI commands and works across multiple POSIX and non-POSIX shells.
+* [cheatshh](https://github.com/AnirudhG07/cheatshh) - A fzf based cheatsheet to store commands and their descriptions in a place you can look into so you dont have to remember them.
 * [docfd](https://github.com/darrenldl/docfd) - TUI fuzzy document finder that looks for documentation files in Markdown and txt format in the directory tree.
 * [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
 * [ehh](https://github.com/lennardv2/ehh) - Command-line tool for remembering Linux/terminal commands.